bkryza/clang-uml/docs/common_options.md

 <!-- tocstop -->

 ## Overall configuration file structure
-By default, `clang-uml` will look for file `.clang-uml` in the projects directory and read all diagrams definitions from it.
+By default, `clang-uml` will look for file `.clang-uml` in the project's directory and read all diagrams definitions configuration from it.
 The file must be specified in YAML and it's overall structure is as follows:

 ```yaml
 # common options for all diagrams